jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 States
 ------------
-The interaction model uses the concept of states, for which *CoopIHC* introduces the ``Space`` ``StateElement`` and ``State`` objects.
-States can hold StateElements and can be nested.
+The interaction model uses the concept of states.
+States are a collection of useful variables for the system.
+In *CoopIHC* they are defined via a ``State`` object.
+The states are containers that hold elements called ``StateElement``.
+A ``StateElement`` is a collection of a value and a ``Space``.
+Note that a ``State`` may also contain another ``State``.

 In the example below, a super-state is defined using a State.
 This super-state is itself defined by two substates.
-Each of those two substates holds a StateElement, which is a combination of a value and a space.
+Each of those two substates holds a ``StateElement``, which is a combination of a value and a ``Space``.

 .. literalinclude:: ../../coopihc/examples/basic_examples/state_examples.py
    :language: python